-• One in 10 women of reproductive age in the UK suffer from endometriosis.

-- The prevalence of endometriosis in women with infertility is as high as up to 50 per cent. - Endometriosis is the second most common gynaecological condition (after fibroids) in the UK, affecting 1.5 million women - a number that's similar to the number of women who are affected by diabetes. - On average it takes 7.5 years from the onset of symptoms to get a diagnosis. - Endometriosis costs the UK economy £8.2 billion a year in treatment, loss of work and health care costs. - The cause of endometriosis is unknown, but there are many different treatment options.
+- One in 10 women of reproductive age (from puberty to menopause) in the UK suffer from endometriosis. - Ten per cent of women worldwide have endometriosis that's 190 million worldwide. - The prevalence of endometriosis in women with infertility is as high as up to 50%. - Endometriosis is the second most common gynaecological condition (after fibroids) in the UK, affecting 1.5 million women a number that's similar to the number of women who are affected by diabetes or asthma. - On average it takes 8 years from the onset of symptoms to get a diagnosis. - Endometriosis costs the UK economy £8.2 billion a year in treatment, loss of education, work and health care costs. - The cause of endometriosis is unknown, but there are many different treatment options.

-Endometriosis UK www.endometriosis-uk.org
+Endometriosis UK endometriosis-uk.org